 However, money spent on externally provided workers still counts towards your qualifying expenditure.
 Therefore you can still qualify for R&D tax relief on money spent directly on externally provided workers.

 If an individual is simply providing you with a consultancy service, then the costs associated with engaging the consultant to provide services would be unlikely to qualify for R&D tax credits.
 If a consultant is contracted to carry out work related to the R&D activities, then you should speak with an R&D specialist to see if their costs could potentially qualify.

 Still have questions?

 Still have questions?
 Want to check if your grants conflict with your R&D spend or whether you’re part of a significant South West tech cluster?
 If you’re looking for professional advice, get in touch to see if we can help.

-It’s a complex area, and particularly if you’re not from a taxation background can seem almost baffling.
-R&D tax relief claims are an area where you will always typically benefit from the services of a experienced company that’s handling R&D claims day in, day out.
-Knowing the correct treatment for different elements of expenditure, and how to communicate this to HMRC is crucial, relatively minor errors can make tens of thousands of pounds of difference to your potential claim value, and could even result in the claim being rejected.
+Knowing the correct treatment for different elements of expenditure, and how to communicate this to HMRC is crucial.
+Relatively minor errors can make tens of thousands of pounds of difference to your potential claim value, and could even result in the claim being rejected.
+Our award-winning process protects you from this and ensures you get everything you are entitled to.
+Give us a call on 0117 926 9022 to find out more.